walexy/zoomguy-copy-01/src/pages/index.md

     subtitle: Check out what a few of our clients are saying.
     background: white
     reviews:
-      - author: Rotary Club of Fort Worth
+      - author: One of the largest social service organizations in the world
         avatar: images/review1.jpg
         content: We were at a standstill.
 Couldn't vote on new members.
 Club morale was low.
 Since we started virtual meetings, our meeting attendance